 Just as the Abbate family sat down to dinner one evening, the telephone rang.
 It was the phone call that all parents fear: their son had been in an automobile accident.
-The events that followed became the factual basis for a new film in theaters now: The 5th Quarter.
+The events that followed became the factual basis for the 2011 film: The 5th Quarter.

 The Abbates hurriedly drove to the area of town where a new subdivision was under construction, but were stopped at the entrance by the police.

 “I need to be with my son in there,” Steven Abbate shouted at the officers.
 When told to wait for someone to explain the situation, he wouldn’t stand still.
 Steven ran through the woods and around the blockade to see the crash site for himself.